HyenaMC/rsync-over-wg/README.md

 - verbose: true/false to enable rsync verbose logs.
 Default false
 - pre_script: Optional shell to run on remote before rsync.
 - post_script: Optional shell to run on remote after rsync.
+- auto_install_rsync_on_target: If true (default), the action will attempt to install rsync on the remote host if it's missing using a detected package manager (apt, yum, dnf, apk, zypper, pacman, opkg, brew).
+Set to 'false' to skip.

 ## Example